QuanTrieuPCYT/discordalwayson/README.md

 git clone https://github.com/QuanTrieuPCYT/discordalwayson
 ```
 2. Install Python (we want python3 🐧)
+Here i only list some ways to install python on some popular OSes.
+If your OS is not included, go figure it out by yourself.
 Windows please head to <a href="https://www.python.org/downloads/windows">python.org</a>.
 macOS also <a href="https://www.python.org/downloads/mac-osx">python.org</a>
-Ubuntu/Debian do:
+Debian distros please do:
 ```
 sudo apt install python3
 ```
-<p>Other Linux distros go figure them out by yourself.</p>
 3. Edit main.py
 You can use notepad or any text editor that you like.
 Replace your Discord token with "YOUR TOKEN", your preferred activity type and its content.
 Activity types available: